tommyrunner/web-loading/README.us.md

 let dom = document.querySelector('xxx')
 // vue
 let dom = ref()
-// ...(The purpose is to get the dom element)
+// ...If it is FULL or MINI, it is not necessary to obtain the element
 ```

 ### start-up